-As I briefly mentioned before, by living in Prague you’ll be soaked in culture and history, and even if this is something you’re not really into, take a sample day into what it has to offer, and I can guarantee you’ll find yourself hooked.
+As I briefly mentioned before, by living in Prague you’ll be soaked in culture and history.
+And even if this is something you’re not really into, take a sample day into what it has to offer.
+I can guarantee you’ll find yourself hooked.

 From century-old churches and chapels to statues and Christmas markets that will blow you away with their beauty and classically traditional European style; you’re going to fall in love.

 Joel Syder is travel consultant at Originwritings.com and Academicbrits.com.
 He enjoys helping people to learn more about starting new lives in different countries around the globe as well as creating articles about things that excite him for PhdKingdom.com, academic service.